 There are core modules and hand-picked optional modules which tailor the qualification.
 By engaging in the detail of the qualification, you’re building a skilled and qualified workforce.

-For the apprentice, it’s a blend of qualifications that prove your ability to handle the real demands of a job.
-None of it is theoretical - you've seen most situations first-hand and know exactly how to deal with them.
+For the apprentice, it’s a blend of qualifications that prove their ability to handle the real demands of a job.
+None of it is theoretical – they’ve seen most situations first-hand and know exactly how to deal with them.

-Apprentices in Wales train in the real world, linked up with industry workers and expert training advisors, who coach you through the qualification.
+Apprentices in Wales train in the real world, linked up with industry workers and expert training advisors, who coach them through the qualification.